 ATRS members are contributory or non-contributory based on their employment status.
-Contribution rates are set by the Board of Trustees.
+Contribution rates are set by the statutes as enacted by the General Assembly.
 The employee contribution rate for contributory members is currently six percent of gross earnings.
-As of July I, 1997, all member contributions are tax-deferred and deposited in the Member Deposit Account.
+As of July 1, 1997, all member contributions are tax-deferred and deposited in the Member Deposit Account.
 Non-contributory members make no contributions to ATRS, but the employer contribution rate still applies.
+Effective July 1, 1999, all new members who entered covered service as full-time employees are contributory.

-All participating employers pay the employer contribution rate for participating employees in accordance with ATRS laws and regulations.
+All participating employers pay the employer contribution rate for eligible employees in accordance with ATRS laws and regulations.
 The contribution rate for participating employers is currently 14% of the member's gross earnings.